 With its proximity to Valley Forge, a visit here and the Revolutionary historic site makes for a great day trip from Hamanassett.
 To learn more about their hours and their special events click here.

 There is also the John Heinz Wildlife Refuge in Tinicum which is just outside Philadelphia and a short 20 minute drive from Hamanassett.
 Established in 1972, it is America’s first urban refuge.
 The National Audubon Society has designated the wildlife refuge as an important bird sanctuary.
 Over 300 birds have been identified at this sanctuary and over 80 species of birds use it as a stop over in their migratory pattern.
 In addition to birds, you’ll spot mammals, reptiles and amphibians.
+The state mammal is the white tailed deer which is quite common.
+In fact, chances are you’ll see deer at Hamanassett.
+In addition to deer, you’ll see foxes, raccoons, rabbits, and even blue herons.
 For more information on the John Heinz Wildlife refuge click here.

 Why not plan a visit to our area and stay at Hamanassett?
 We are in between the two wild life areas so we make a convenient stopover.
 Decide when you want to visit and then check our availability.